Why choose this course

 Arts and culture at Surrey

-As an English literature student at Surrey, you’ll be introduced to an exciting and thought-provoking cultural environment.
+As a BA (Hons) English Literature with Politics student at Surrey, you’ll be introduced to an exciting and thought-provoking cultural environment.
 We combine conventional teaching with a wide range of opportunities for you to engage with a vibrant research culture and arts activities.

 Regular visiting guest speakers and research seminars will enhance your study in the specialist areas covered by the course and encourage you to consider areas for further study.

-The University of Surrey has close ties with the charity, English PEN, which campaigns to protect freedom of speech and human rights for writers around the world.
+The University also has close ties with the charity, English PEN, which campaigns to protect freedom of speech and human rights for writers around the world.
 English PEN regularly hosts talks by prominent writers and other events at the University.

-Guildford itself provides considerable access to arts activities, including the Yvonne Arnaud Theatre, which puts on new and canonical plays, the Guildford Book Festival, and a host of galleries, libraries and archives that will stimulate and support your independent studies.
+Guildford itself is home a variety of arts activities, including the Yvonne Arnaud Theatre, which puts on new and canonical plays, the Guildford Book Festival, and a host of galleries, libraries and archives that will stimulate and support your independent studies.

 This wide choice of activities will complement your studies in English literature at Surrey, and you’ll be encouraged to draw inspiration from them in your work for your course.

 The Department of Sociology at Surrey also has a rich and varied programme of extra-curricular events which enable students to further explore sociological issues currently in the news.
-The department runs regular 'Showcasing Sociology' weeks and book launch events, and hosts talks by visiting academics and public figures.
+The department runs regular 'Showcasing Sociology' weeks and book launch events, as well as host talks by visiting academics and public figures.

 Careers and graduate prospects